professor-l/classic-tetris-project/README.md

 # The Classic Tetris Bot

-This repository is a new and improved bot for Classic Tetris Monthly that is designed to be accessible to the whole community, both in and out of CTM contexts. **This bot is not yet production ready and has not been rolled out.** It is designed, however, to be run on a cloud computing instance rather than a home PC, and as such its uptime will be drastically improved from the [current bot](https://github.com/professor-l/lsq-bot).
+This repository is a new and improved bot for Classic Tetris Monthly that is designed to be accessible to the whole community, both in and out of CTM contexts. **This bot is not yet production ready and has not been rolled out.** It is designed, however, to be run on a cloud computing instance rather than a home PC, and as such its uptime will be drastically improved from the strikingly mediocre [current bot](https://github.com/professor-l/lsq-bot).

 Here are some of the greater features the bot **supports** or _will support_: